When we think of ageing, we usually think of wrinkles.

 - little or no makeup for coverage is required

-- this is typical of someone that is usually aged between 28-35
+- this is typical of someone who is usually aged between 28 and 35

 - crows feet may appear around the eyes

 - smile lines may start to become visible

 - the skin type still requires only a light coverage